 1. The Problem with Moisture

-Before we even get to talking about the electronic moisture tester, we need to address the question of why moisture levels need to be checked.
+Before we even get to talking about the electronic moisture meter, we need to address the question of why moisture levels need to be checked.
 As you know, hay that has too much moisture is no better than hay that is too dry.
 Farmers are typically looking for an 18% to 20% moisture content.

 Hay with too much moisture is an open invitation to fungus and mold.
 Both are living organisms that consume moisture as they propagate.
 Here’s the problem: fungus and mold put off heat as they feed and multiply.
 At the same time, they also break down proteins in the hay.
 The combination of increased heat and less structural integrity within the hay stacks can lead to a fire.